How We Use Your Information

 We’re always looking for ways to improve our services too.
 Sometimes, we’ll change how a feature works or how the app looks.
 Your information can help us decide what kind of improvements we should make.
 For example, Snapchat can guess who your best friends are, based on who you talk with the most — so the app can place them right at the top of your Send To screen to make Snapping with them that much easier.
 Studying data from a lot of Snapchatters can help us see trends in the ways that people use the app.
 This helps inspire us to improve Snapchat in big ways, on a larger scale!

 Keep Things Up & Running

 Next up: operations.
-Our products work by sharing some information you ask us to — like a Snap you want to send to a friend or add to Our Story.
+Our products work by sharing some information you ask us to — like a Snap you want to send to a friend or add to Spotlight.
 Specific features, like Snap Map, can use your location data to help you explore the Map and share your location with friends.
 You can also use Snapcodes to share websites, Lenses, and friends with other Snapchatters.

 We also use some of your information to help keep our products up to date.
 As a camera company, it’s important to make sure that our camera can record in high quality, across as many different devices as possible.
 So, if you got a new phone on launch day, we might assess the performance of your device to make sure that we’re optimizing Snapchat for it!

 Similarly, when we release new versions of the app, we need to make sure it works well on different operating systems and devices.
 Over a billion Snaps are created and shared every single day, so we also analyze the volume of Snaps to make sure we can deliver them all quickly and securely.

 No two people are the same, so we use some of your information to tailor your Snapchat experience especially for you!
 For example, we personalize the Discover and Spotlight content you see — so if you show interest in sports, you might see more sports related content.